DirtyHarryLYL/HAKE-Action/README.md

 # Image-level HAKE-Action
 Our architecture for image-level experiment is based on [Caffe](https://github.com/BVLC/caffe).
+The docker version is coming soon.

 For details of the network design, please refer to our paper **PaStaNet: Toward Human Activity Knowledge Engine**.